This post contains affiliate links.

 The defects found across a bunch of very cheap golf balls can mean you might as well be consistently adjusting the loft and lie angles of your clubs each time you head out onto the course.

-That is not to say that the expensive brands and balls never produce any golf balls with inconsistencies.
+That is not to say that the expensive brands never produce any golf balls with inconsistencies.

 They definitely do and robot testing has found them from all brands.
 It’s just that they are a lot less common.